 The film was met with controversy and was greatly opposed due to the depiction of blasphemy and the general content.
-It had censorship issues in all the countries it was released in and it provoked outrage from Christian groups and audiences.
+It faced censorship in all release countries and provoked outrage from Christian groups and audiences.

 Bonnie and Clyde (1967) – Arthur Penn

-This is based loosely on the true exploits of Clyde Barrow and Bonnie Parker during the 30s.
-Bonnie and Clyde embark on their legendary crime spree and crave adventure.
-The youth of the counter-culture movement of the 1960’s identified with these rebellious and sympathetic characters.
+The movie loosely tracks the true exploits of Clyde Barrow and Bonnie Parker during the 1930s.
+Craving adventure, Bonnie and Clyde embark on their legendary crime spree.
+The youth of the counter-culture movement of the 1960s identified with these rebellious and sympathetic characters.

 Baby Doll (1956) – Elia Kazan

-He wanted Leni Rienfenstahl to make this documentary as a celebration of the sixth Nazi Reich Party Congress held Nuremberg in 1934.
-This film showed glorified accounts of the unjust Nazi regime.
+Hitler wanted Leni Riefenstahl to document the celebration of the sixth Nazi Reich Party Congress held in Nuremberg in 1934.
+As such, this film showed glorified accounts of the unjust Nazi regime.

-This was and still is considered to be the most powerful propaganda film ever made.
+Critics considered it the most powerful propaganda film ever made.
 After the war, allies imprisoned the director for four years.
-Protests greeted her throughout and she could never clear her image of her Nazi-tainted past, in spite of her pleas.
+Protests accompanied her release and later life.
+She was never able to clear the image of her Nazi-tainted past, in spite of her pleas.